 What We Do

 Working with our hub partners, we support and advocate for music in Merton schools via staff training, whole-class teaching / First Access and special projects.
 We organise large scale concerts and events and actively contribute to the national discussion about music education.
-We offer pupils one-to-one and small group instrumental lessons in school, out of school & online, operate an instrument hire service, provide financial assistance to enable young people to access lessons, and run a wide range of ensembles and choirs from our South Wimbledon Music Centre.
+We offer pupils one-to-one and small group instrumental lessons in school, out of school & online, operate an instrument hire service, provide financial assistance to enable young people to access lessons, and run a wide range of groups, ensembles and choirs from our Music Centres.